Carreau/phd-dissertation/parts/part1.rst

 cells is the actin cytoskeleton, which is made up of actin monomers, a protein that is highly conserved across species and which plays an important role for cell mechanics, ranging from cell migration to cell differentiation and division.
-It plays hence a crucial role for the mechanical properties of the cell and its mechanical interaction with the environment.
+It plays hence a crucial role for the mechanical properties of the cell and its mechanical interactions with the environment.
 Under the cell membrane lies a thin actin network which controls the mechanical properties of the cell: the actin cortex.
-The mechanical behavior of this actin cortex is itself driven by the dynamics and interaction within the actin network it is made off.
+The mechanical behavior of this actin cortex is itself driven by the dynamics and interactions within the actin network it is made off.
 Understanding this actin network is hence a key to learn how the actin cortex behaves, leading to a better understanding of cells and tissue.

 The properties of an actin network highly depend on its structure.
 The structure itself depends on many parameters that influence how the network is formed.
-The network structure and formation is influenced by physical and chemical conditions and the spatial and temporal variation of these parameters like mechanical stress or ion-concentration can determine the fate of the network.
+The network structure and formation is influenced by physical and chemical conditions and the spatial and temporal variations of these parameters like mechanical stress or ion-concentration can determines the fate of the network.
 Hence it is important to study these networks and their dynamic behaviour in order to grasp the changing structure of the cell.